 Berlin

-Most of those who are moving from the UK to Germany, prefer Berlin as their destination and continue their living in a capital city.
+Most of those who are moving from the UK to Germany prefer Berlin as their destination and continue living in the capital city.
 However, there is a tough procedure for starting a new life in Germany’s capital, especially if you are not an EU citizen.

 Munich